 One warning will be given, then a period of suspension for any breach of Course and Clubhouse Respect rules.

 Always respect the course's local rules with respect to powercarts and practice facilities.
-Remember: each time you play in an event, you represent The Slammer Tour and Executive Golf so we'll say "thanks in advance" for helping out.
+Remember: each time you play in an event, you represent the Slammer Tour and ClubEG so we'll say "thanks in advance" for helping out.

 2. Divots & Ball Marks